 In the event that you do not have a custodian, Blyth Academy will refer you to our partner International Student Guardianship Canada Inc. for assistance.

-Some students prefer to stay with their family or friends, however, if this does not apply to you, you have these housing options available:
+Some students prefer to stay with their family or friends, however, if this does not apply to you, you have these housing option available:

 Living with a family is a great way for some international students to improve their language skills and learn about Canadian culture.
 In a homestay, you will live with a family and receive meals as part of the program price.
-If you are interested in this option you should apply directly to our homestay service provider by clicking here.
+If you are interested in this option you should apply directly to our homestay service provider, The Canada Homestay Network.

 Confirm Arrival Information

-You must send your flight information to the admissions office at least 2 weeks prior to your arrival in Canada.
+You must send your flight information to the admissions office at least two weeks prior to your arrival in Canada.

 All students attending primary or secondary school in Ontario must have proof of immunization against the following diseases: